senhay/AramisElasticsearchBundle/README.md

  Among these uses:

- - Build of Elasticsearch index (support the use of alias)
+ - Build index (support the use of alias)
- - Supply index (support the use of RabbitMQ River)
+ - Populate index (support the use of RabbitMQ River)
  - Rollback multi-level
- - Using a command line tool to manage indexes
+ - Command line tool to manage indexes

 ## Documentation: